OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 ### 4. Configure your local environment

-Some settings are configured within a hidden file called `.env.development` (within the `psd-web` folder).
-You will need to create this - you can copy the example in [`.env.development.example`](./psd-web/.env.development.example):
+Some settings are configured within a hidden file called `.env.development`.
+You will need to create this - you can copy the example in [`.env.development.example`](./.env.development.example):

 ```bash
 cp .env.development.example .env.development